carpentries/instructor-training/episodes/23-introductions.md

 **Describe the prerequisites** so learners will know what information you are assuming they already know.
 For Data Carpentry no prior computational experience is required.
-Expectations vary for Software Carpentry workshops.
+Expectations vary for Software Carpentry and Library Carpentry workshops.
 Convey what your expectations are.

 **Highlight main aspects of the schedule.**